Raccoons as an invasive species: The Caribbean

-Raccoons were introduced to various locations in the Caribbean, including The Bahamas, Guadeloupe, Saint Martin, and Martinique, primarily through human activities such as the pet trade and unintentional releases.
-Historical records indicate that raccoons were first documented in the West Indies in the 17th century.
+Raccoons were introduced to various locations in the Caribbean, including The Bahamas, Guadeloupe, Saint Martin, Martinique, Isla Catalina primarily through human activities such as the pet trade and unintentional releases.
+Historical records indicate that raccoons were first documented in the West Indies in the 17th century (Exception with the Isla Catalina, they were introduced in the 1950s by Ramfis Trujillo).
 Initially, these raccoons were considered to be either their own species, or a subspecies of the common raccoon.
 Raccoons in the Bahamas and Guadeloupe were considered endemic species, with distinct names such as Procyon maynardi (Bahamas) and Procyon minor (Guadeloupe).
 However, genetic and morphological analyses confirm that all island raccoon populations originate from various subspecies found in the United States,Tres Marias Raccoon and the critically endangered Cozumel raccoon being the only exceptions.

 Introducing a predatory species like raccoons with no natural predators to insular ecosystems is particularly damaging.
 Raccoons pose threats to native birds and sea turtles by raiding nests and consuming eggs, and their presence has been found to contribute to the decline of native rodent species.
 In Guadeloupe and Martinique, studies using camera traps indicate that raccoons are widely distributed and have few natural predators or competitors, allowing them to thrive and disrupt native ecosystems.
 In the Bahamas, one single raccoon wiped out almost 69% of the endangered Sandy Cay rock iguana (Cyclura rileyi cristata) population.